What Is Miro?

 Does Miro offer discounts for nonprofits or startups?

 Yes, nonprofits receive a 30% discount stackable with annual billing for roughly 44% total savings.
-Startups in the pre-Series A stage with under 30 employees can apply for $500–$1,000 in Miro credits through their startup program.
+Startups in the pre-Series A stage with under 30 employees can apply for $500–$1,000 in Miro credits through their official startup program.